leomeinel/arch-install/README.md

 reboot
 ```

+:information_source: | If you are asked for a password in this step, enter the root password!

 :information_source: | Use `<...>.sh |& tee <logfile>.log` to create a log file.

 :information_source: | Set variables before `partition-disks.sh` using `vim /root/<...>/partition-disks.sh`